rewgs/open-stage-control-ts/resources/docs/docs/customization/css-tips.md

 # CSS Tips

+## Browser inspector

+Hit `F12` to open the developers tools panel.
+The html/css inspector helps retreiving the class names needed to style specific parts of the widgets

 ## Inline syntax

 For simple use cases, the `css` property can be written as a HTML inline styles (without any CSS selector).
 CSS rules will apply to the widget element.